How is Recycling Sorted?

 The recycling process

-Once your rubbish has been collected, it will usually be taken to a Materials Recovery Facility, or MRF.
-The waste bags are opened and the waste is put onto a conveyor belt and moved into a processing area.
+Once your rubbish has been collected, it will usually be taken to a Materials Recovery Facility (MRF).
+The waste bags are opened and the waste is put on to a conveyor belt and moved into a processing area.
 First, the waste will go into a pre-sort area, where any items that can’t be recycled are removed, and then the materials move into an area where they can be sorted automatically by machines, or manually by workers.

 What happens to different materials?

-• Glass, plastic, metal, card, and papers are separated using trommels, which are screened cylinders or drums.
-A 45mm trammel removes glass, and a 170mm trammel removes newspaper, paper, card, plastic, and metal.
+- Glass, plastic, metal, card, and paper pass through trommels, which are screened cylinders or drums that separate materials by size.
+A 45mm trommel removes broken glass, and a 170mm trammel separates newspaper, paper, card, plastic, and metal from oversized options.

-• Plastic, metal, card, and paper are further sorted by ballistic separators.
-Plastics are then separated by an optical scanner which can identify different plastics by colour.
+- Plastic, metal, card, and paper are further sorted by ballistic separators.
+Plastics are then separated by an optical scanner and infrared sensors, which can identify different polymers and separate them by colour.

-• Huge magnets sort steel and tins, and an eddy current separator creates a strong magnetic field to disperse aluminium into a separate collection area.
+- Huge magnets sort steel cans, and an eddy current separator creates a strong magnetic field to disperse aluminium into a separate collection area.

 Where are the materials taken?

-• General household waste is taken to an energy recovery facility, or ERF, where it is incinerated and the heat energy that is recovered is used to produce steam which can be used to generate electricity for the national grid.
+- General household waste is taken to an Energy-from-Waste (EfW) plant, where it is incinerated and the heat energy that is recovered is used to produce steam which can be used to generate electricity for the national grid.

 Separation technologies